Factbox: When is a Brexit vote not a Brexit vote? March 29

 To overturn the March 12 result, she would need at least 75 lawmakers to change their minds.
 The DUP and several hardline pro-Brexit Conservatives who object to parts of the Withdrawal Agreement have already said they will keep on rejecting the deal.

-Therefore success depends on how effectively May can minimize the rebellion in her own party and how many lawmakers from the opposition Labour Party she can win over.
+Therefore success depends on how effectively May can minimise the rebellion in her own party and how many lawmakers from the opposition Labour Party she can win over.

 Labour’s Brexit spokesman Keir Starmer said on Thursday the party would not support the Withdrawal Agreement alone as this would leave Britain with the “blindest of blindfold Brexits”.